wenewzhang/mixin_labs-php-bot/README3.md

 ```php
 $user_info = $mixinSdk->Network()->createUser("Tom cat");
 ```
-createUser function in PHP SDK create a RSA keypair then call Mixin Network to create an account.
+The function in PHP SDK create a RSA keypair automatically, then call Mixin Network to create an account.
 Then the function return all account information.
 #### Account information
 ```php
 //Create User api include all account information